Lake Tahoe Railway and Transportation Company

-The Lake Tahoe Railway and Transportation Company operated a narrow gauge railroad between Truckee and Lake Tahoe, California assembled from equipment formerly used on the Lake Tahoe Railroad of Glenbrook, Nevada.
+The Lake Tahoe Railway and Transportation Company operated a narrow gauge railroad between Truckee and Lake Tahoe, California assembled from equipment formerly used on the Lake Tahoe Railroad of Glenbrook, Nevada (USA).
 A separate company known as the Lake Tahoe Railway (c.
 1904) proposed to build a 65 mi standard gauge line northeast from Placerville to Pino Grande and then Lake Tahoe but construction never commenced.